WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-18-Automating-the-hardest-testing-problem-I-ever-had.markdown

 behind.
 The ASP page called SharePoint APIs to act on all those decisions, but the decision itself was in UI code.

-A good deal of the logic resided in calls to the HTTPContext object, something that is only available when the web-server is running and a visit to the page is invoked.
+A good deal of the logic relied on calls to the HTTPContext object, something that is only available when the web-server is running and a visit to the page is invoked.
 This information was coupled with information retrieved from the user identity, the set of claims about the user.
 In particular, some of the code paths causing the bug would only happen if a user